Acquit: Absolve a person legally from an accusation of criminal guilt

 Mandatory waiver: A juvenile judge must automatically transfer to adult court juvenile offenders who meet certain criteria, such as age and current offense

-Meat eaters: Police officers that expect some tangible item personally from those served in order to do their job
+Meat eaters: Police officers who expect some tangible item personally from those served to do their job

 Mens rea: The knowledge or intent of wrongdoing